sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 - **Network**: cables, routers and servers connected with each other
 - **Router**: A networking device that forwards data packets between computer networks.
 They know where to send your packets on the internet!
-- **Switch**: Takes a packet and send it to the correct server / client on your network
+- **Switch**: Takes a packet and send it to the correct server / client on your networkkkkk

     ![Alt text](image-161.png)